-- 3.1 Where there is a material change of use, planning permission is required when: - Converting a dwellinghouse (C3) or a HiMO falling under a Use Class C4, to a Sui Generis HiMO (a HiMO with more than six people). - Converting a non-residential building to a C4 HiMO (between three and six people), or to a Sui Generis HiMO (with more than six people). - 3.2 As a result of the two Article 4 Directions introduced by the Council, which withdraw the permitted development right for a change of use to a Use Class C4 HiMO, planning permission will be required where there is a material change of use, when: - Converting a dwelling house (C3) or non residential property to a Use Class (C4) HiMO in the following areas: - The urban area (whole of the Borough excluding the wards of Hanslope Park, Olney, Sherington and Danesborough).
-This was introduced on 30 December 2010. - The whole Borough (including the wards of Hanslope Park, Olney, Sherington and Danesborough).
-This will apply from 23 December 2011.
+- 3.1 Where there is a material change of use, planning permission is required when: - Converting a dwellinghouse (C3) or a HiMO falling under a Use Class C4, to a Sui Generis HiMO (a HiMO with more than six people). - Converting a non-residential building to a C4 HiMO (between three and six people), or to a Sui Generis HiMO (with more than six people). - 3.2 As a result of the two Article 4 Directions introduced by the Council, which withdraw the permitted development right for a change of use to a Use Class C4 HiMO, planning permission will be required when converting a dwelling house (C3) or non residential property to a Use Class (C4) HiMO anywhere in the borough.